Webcasting history

 Webcast-chat

 Working with the Virgin Net community team, we really pioneered the idea of “webcast chats”: blending webcasting and celebrity chat formats in a whole range of different ways.
-From formal TV-style interviews with 3-camera shoot, to Brian May sitting in front of a laptop with a battery-powered guitar…
+From formal TV-style interviews with 3-camera shoots to Brian May sitting in front of a laptop with a battery-powered guitar…

 After Virgin Net

-I then took on board the iconic festival webcasts for Glastonbury (from 2001-2004) for Playlouder and the BBC, and Reading (including AOL backstage tent).
-Glastonbury won the “Best use of Broadband” award in the UK in 2001 and we grew the weekend audience to about 700,000 over the years I was involved (now the BBC have taken it back in-house).
+At Tornado, we ended up putting all of Emap’s stations online (including Kiss100 and 13 other UK regional radio stations).
+We then took on board the iconic festival webcasts for Glastonbury (from 2001-2004) for Playlouder and the BBC, and Reading Festival (including AOL backstage tent).
+Glastonbury won the “Best use of Broadband” award in the UK in 2001, and we grew the weekend audience to about 700,000 over the years I was involved (until the BBC took it back in-house).

 In addition to festivals I also led webcasts with;